nikitavoloboev/data/programming-languages/programming-languages.md

 - [Awesome programming languages](https://github.com/ChessMax/awesome-programming-languages)
 - [Have you found side-effects a problem by increasing complexity in your code bases?
 (2022)](https://lobste.rs/s/if8hle/have_you_found_side_effects_problem_by)
 - [Graphene](https://graphene.teknologiumum.com/) - Create and share beautiful code snippets. ([Code](https://github.com/teknologi-umum/graphene))
+- [crie](https://github.com/tyhal/crie) - Using a mix of other tools and libraries to create a dead simple meta-linter and formatter.